baileymh/pf1e-content/README.md

     Including ammo, rods, weapons, armor, artifacts, cursed items, staffs, and wondrous items

 - 1,855 non-magic items
-    Includes adventuring gear, alchemical items, animal gear, black market, clothing, books, food/drink, herbs, kits, lodging/services, mounts/pets, spellbooks, tools, transportion, and vehicles.
+    - Includes adventuring gear, alchemical items, animal gear, black market, clothing, books, food/drink, herbs, kits, lodging/services, mounts/pets, spellbooks, tools, transportion, and vehicles.

-    These items are split between two compendia: PF-Items and PF-Goods and Services.
+    - These items are split between two compendia: PF-Items and PF-Goods and Services.
 The PF-Goods and Services compendium contains animals/mounts/pets, along with animal gear, food/drink, herbs, lodging/services, clothing, books, spellbooks, transportion, and vehicles.
 While the PF-Items compendium contains the adventuring gear, alchemical items, and tool.

 - Several Merchant NPCs and roll tables have been added.
-    They have the bulk of the non-magicical items listed above (I'm still adding to some of them).
+    - They have the bulk of the non-magicical items listed above (I'm still adding to some of them).
-    By default, they are set as pf1 system loot sheets.
+    - By default, they are set as pf1 system loot sheets.
 If you have the Loot Sheet module, you can easily convert the sheet type and turn them into proper Merchants that players can use.

 - 3,501 feats sourced directly from Archives of Nethys

 - 2,034 traits sourced directly from Archives of Nethys

 - 147 Universal Monster Rules
-    Containing embeded links to the pf1 system journal entries for conditions.

 - 146 buffs and variants

+- Rules for:
+    - Mythic Adventures
-- Rules for Kingdom Building, including a very basic journal table that should allow for the tracking and use of kingdom building in Foundry, along with a map and tokens for use as District Grid and Buildings.
+    - Kingdom Building.
+Including a very basic journal that should allow for the tracking and use of kingdom building in Foundry, along with a map and tokens for use as District Grid and Buildings.

 ## Information